 Why homeowners choose a fast sale

-- The property is inherited, out of state, or tied to probate planning
+- The property is inherited, out of state, or tied to probate timelines that vary by jurisdiction (Indiana 6-9 months, Ohio 6-12, Wisconsin 6-12, Tennessee 4-6, Georgia 6-12 months)

-- Tenants create scheduling limits for showings, inspections, appraisals
+- Tenants create scheduling limits for showings, inspections, and appraisals — and a traditional sale could push the closing date past your timeline

-- A quick closing is needed to avoid holding costs (taxes, utilities, insurance)
+- A quick closing is needed to avoid holding costs (taxes, insurance, utilities, HOA, mortgage interest, plus the lien-stacking effect of unpaid property tax)

 The typical process from request to closing